CreativeLearningLTC/TedSpeaking/README.md

 ## What Problem We are solving

-As a non-native English speaker, Ted Talks is a great way to pratice English.
+As a non-native English speaker, Ted Talks is a great way to practice English.
 You can click any sentence to play it.

 However, you can not easily stop the play and repeat the sentence.
-To do that, you will have to sccroll all the way to the top of the page and click the Ted Player.
+To do that, you will have to scroll all the way to the top of the page and click the Ted Player.
 This back and forth is very inconvenient.

 This Chrome Extension solved that problem by making the Ted Player sticky during page scroll, allowing you to play and pause nicely.